m4st3rch13f/09642025_Churning_Customers/README.md

 # Colab Notebook

 The Colab notebook for this project uses Python 3.10.12.
 You can check the Python version in a Colab notebook by running !python --version in a code cell.

+# Demonstration

+Visit this link for demonstration on how the model works: